blaringsilence/murl/docs/index.rst

 ------------
 About
 ~~~~~
 murl is a URI manipulation module aimed at web use.
-Motivated by the `Python URI Quora challenge`_, which is why it has its own implementations of functions already available in `urllib`_ and similar components of the Python Standard Library.
+Motivated by the **Python URI Quora challenge** (see note), which is why it has its own implementations of functions already available in `urllib`_ and similar components of the Python Standard Library.

 The idea is to parse an existing URI into a Murl object and manipulate its components flexibly according to the standards mentioned in `RFC 3986`_ and other relevant documentation (details on that in the rules below), or alternatively, create an empty Murl object and add/change components on the fly.

 `Logo Credit`_

+.. note:: As of sometime between October 13th and October 29th, 2016, this challenge was removed.
+There's a copy of the prompt, however, `in my blog post`_.

 Rules
 ~~~~~